jeckman/wpbook/README.txt

 == Changelog ==

+= 2.4 =
- * Added wpbook message field to meta box
+ * Added wpbook message field to meta box.
+This will be used over the excerpt if it is present.
  * Bugfix for duplicate post_meta (custom fields) - never interfered with functionality but did create unnecessary date.
 Now only one wpbook_publish per post.